2222-09-23

 14. Qualtrics

-With Qualtrics, you can collect user feedback on your website and in your mobile app, embed surveys in emails, and collect social feedback.
+With Qualtrics, you can collect feedback on your website and in your mobile app, embed surveys in emails, and collect social feedback.

-Qualtrics is one of the more comprehensive experience management platforms for larger enterprise companies, including market research and employee insights, and role-based dashboards for multiple users within an organization.
+Qualtrics is one of the more comprehensive user experience management platforms for larger enterprise companies, including market research and employee insights, and role-based dashboards for multiple users within an organization.

 Example feedback widget from Qualitrcs